De La Salle Canlubang: History

 The Integrated school opened its doors to 240 students from preschool to grade 4 and grade 8 (second year high school) during its first year.
 The curriculum adapts to the science education as its basis.
 Science emphasizes hands-on exploration and direct experience with the natural world; thereby producing young scientists who are well-rounded and whose strength include: science and technological skills, clear-analytical thinking, and scientific literacy, to be active members of society.

 After DLSC was integrated into DLSU to become De La Salle University Science and Technology Complex (DLSU -STC) in 2012, its Integrated School has grown to be one of the most progressive educational institutions south of Metro Manila with a population of more than 1,000 students from Kinder 1 to Grade 12 geared towards producing lifelong learners with the spirit of Faith, Service and Communion and equipped to meet the challenges of the new 2000 millennium.
 The campus was later renamed De La Salle University - Laguna Campus.

+De La Salle University - Integrated School announced on AY 2023-2024 that the Senior High School department would be transitioned into The Academy, in which the SHS department of both the Manila and Laguna campuses would be more inter-connected than before in order to improve the relationship between Manila and Laguna.
+This created The Academy Lane, in which students from the Laguna Campus' SHS would be able to study in college without having to take the DLSU College Application Test (DCAT).